 One of the most remarkable Odaiba buildings is Fuji Television’s headquarters, which most of all looks like a futuristic space station.
 Inside the building, you can buy different kinds of merchandise or visit the observation deck, from where you may be able to get a glance of Mt.
 Fuji in clear weather.
 In the evening, there’s a light- and sound show rolling across the building, using the windows to display colorful illustrations and text messages.

 Last time I went to Odaiba was in December, a couple of years ago, and I was amazed by the beautiful, Rainbow Bridge which, after sunset, displayed all the colors of the rainbow.
-I wanted Poul to see this impressive sight too, so even though we were done with shopping and dining around 17:00, I forced him to stay until sunset at 19:00.
+I wanted to go back to see this impressive sight, so even though I was done with shopping and dining around 5pm, I stayed until sunset at 7.
 It got darker and darker, and then the lights were on.
 Hmmm… All the lights were white!
 It was still a beautiful sight, but not as impressive as the rainbow-colored version.
 I found out later that the Rainbow Bridge is only rainbow-colored around Christmas.